-Project Title Description Time Lead Department Achievements/Next Steps FIOJECT THE Description Frame Achieventents/Next Steps Recruitment planning, screening and selection process provides accommoda- tions.
+Project Title Description Time Frame Lead Department Achievements/Next Steps Accommoda- tions Recruitment planning, screening and selection process provides accommoda- tions.
 Accommoda- tions are provided to employees.
 Return to work process with related applicable accommoda- tions is in place.
-Performance management, career development and redeployment take into consideration the accommodation needs of employees with development and employee redeployment.
+Performance management, career development and redeployment take into consideration the workplace emergency response; employee accommodation; disability management and return to work; performance management; career development and employee redeployment.
 Develop targeted training for all Human Resources staff, Managers/Supervisors, and all employees on the changes to policy and process as a result of the employment standards.
 Communicate employment policies and processes to all staff.
-Learning and Organizational Development; Manager, Employee Health Services Employee Recruitment policy approved by Council City IASR mandatory e-learning and face-to-face training continues and includes information regarding recruitment, emergency response process, accommodation, and return to work Accommodation Plans and Return to Work Process (RTW): The City reviews and updates each position's Physical and Cognitive Assessments as required as part of the recruitment process.
+Ongoing Services, Human Resources, Manager, Learning and Organizational Development; Manager, Employee Health Services Continue to build an inventory of the Essential Duties Worksheet Employee Recruitment policy approved by Council City IASR mandatory e-learning and face-to-face training continues and includes information regarding recruitment, emergency response process, accommodation, and return to work Accommodation Plans and Return to Work Process (RTW): The City reviews and updates each position's Physical and Cognitive Assessments as required as part of the recruitment process.
 Ergonomic assessments are performed as required to support both employee wellness and short term & long accommodations.
 With each accommodation coaching is provided, as required, to ensure a successful placement.
 Education is provided on the importance of employee accommodation as required.
 Incorporating the elements of successful short and long term accommodation continues to be part of labour/management discussions including at bargaining tables.
-Performance management Process (PMP): Performance Management Information included in the IASR Manager training Career development and advancement: Language regarding requesting accessibility
+Performance management Process (PMP): Performance Management Information included in the IASR Manager training